staceycampbell/numbat/README.md

 1. Obtain, compile and install polyglot.
 Polyglot provides a translation between UCI protocol and xboard protocol.
 I cloned [polyglot from github](https://github.com/ulthiel/polyglot.git).
 2. Compile a small bridge application called `numbattcp` that connects the TCP listening port of numbat to stdin and stdout of a computer that is internet-connected to the KR260.
+Note that the default IP address used will be `192.168.0.90`.
+This can be changed in either the source or with a command line argument `-d xxx.xxx.xxx.xxx`.
 ```
 cd numbat/vivado/comms
 make